-"Ismail !" he said .
-"You?"
 "Aye!
 Father of cleverness!
-Make play of healing my eyes !"

-So King made a great show of rubbing on ointment.
+Make play of healing my eyes!"
+So King made a great show of rubding on cintment.
 In a minute Ismail, looking almost like a young man without his great beard, was dancing like a lunatic with both fists in the air, and yelling as if wasps had stung him.

-"Aleee-aleee-aleee !" he yelled. him richly; for I am a beggar and have no goods!"
+"Alece-alece !" he yelled. see again!
+I see!
+My eyes have light in them!
+Allah!
+Oh, Allah heap riches on the great, wise hakim who can heal men's eyes!
+Allah reward him richly; for I am a beggar and have no goods!"

-The whole camp began to surge toward him to see the miracle, and his | danced around him. chosen bodyguard rushed up to drive them back.
-And as they went a tall in a cleft stick in front of him.
+The whole camp began to surge teward him to see the miracle, and his chosen bodyguard rushed up to drive them back.
+And as they went a tall Afridi came striding down the camp with a letter for the mullah held out in a cleft stick in front of him.